Discover a quirky side to Townsville

 - November 2018

-Popular for its beaches and easy access to the Great Barrier Reef, there’s more to Townsville than meets the eye.
-This intriguing destination boasts a World-Heritage listed national park, a strong solar industry and many rich historic sights.
+Popular for its beaches and easy access to the Great Barrier Reef, Townsville, however, has more to it than meets the eye.
+The intriguing city boasts a World-Heritage listed national park, a strong solar industry and many rich historic sights.
 Read on to learn more...

 Alongside WikiLeaks’ Julian Assange, golfing legend Greg Norman spent an idyllic childhood living between Townsville and Magnetic Island.
 Greg’s mother, Toini, was the inaugural women’s club champion at Rowes Bay Golf Club in 1969.